 Santillan’s commitment to his work stems in part from his passion for the company’s purpose.
 “Grifols’ mission is to improve the health and well-being of people around the world.
 How cool is that?
 You’re in an industry that saves lives,” he says.

 But the Grifols mission is only part of what inspires Santillan every day in his work as head of HR.
-He was the first person in his family to attend college, where he learned he had a genetic learning disability.
-He knows firsthand how hard it can be to not only break into an industry but to thrive within it.
+He was the first person in his family to attend college, and he knows firsthand how hard it can be to not only break into an industry but to thrive within it.